Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 Why Your Business Should Be On YouTube

-YouTube is the second most visited website in the world, and it’s one of the biggest search engines.
+Google owns YouTube, and it is the second most visited website in the world.

 Unlike other social networks that tend to attract specific age groups or interests, pretty much everyone is on YouTube.

 YouTube is an excellent way to:

 - introduce your brand to new people and potential customers

 - show up on search results when customers need you most